 This distribution suggests that tutto does not occupy the usual object position, but a higher one.
 Cinque (1999) proposes that Italian tutto, just like French tout, occupies an adverbial position.
 In Cinque's account, all adverbs are located in the specifiers of functional projections, each of which expresses a single feature.
 The past participle moves to the head positions of these FPs, thus ending up to the left of the adverbs whose FPs it has moved through.
-We assume that the position occupied by tutto is the one of plural completive aspect, as discussed by Cinque (1999:100 ff.).
+We assume that the position occupied by tutto is the one of plural completive aspect, as discussed by Cinque (1999: 100 ff.).

 Following the analysis of tutto proposed by Cinque (1999) for cases like (16a), we hypothesize that the difference between bare tutto and complex objects containing it, is that bare tutto exploits the adverbial completive position located in the low IP space, both in Old and Modern Italian.
-Still following Cinque, we propose that French and Italian do not differ with respect to the position of the quantifier but in the placement of the past participle, i.e. in Modern Italian the participle moves to a higher position than in French and in Old Italian.
+Still following Cinque, we propose that French and Italian do not differ with respect to the position of the quantifier but in the placement of the past participle, i.e. in Modern Italian.
 This preliminary analysis is schematically represented in (18):

-(18) past.part. [${AspP}$ [tutto/(tout)]...[${\nu P}$ [${Topic}$][${Focus}$] past.part. [${\nu P}$ past participle][Q expressions]...]
+past.part.
+[AspP [tutto/(tout)]...[vP [Topic][Focus] past.part. [vP past participle][Q expressions]...]

-Modern Italian

-Old Italian
+Modern Italian Old Italian